yashtank86/inventory-management-system-springboot-mongodb/README.md

 Inventory Management Software

-A comprehensive inventory management system built using Spring Boot and MongoDB.
+A comprehensive inventory management system built using Spring Boot, MongoDB, and secured with JWT.

 This application helps businesses manage their inventory by providing an intuitive interface for tracking products, stock levels, and orders.
-With the power of Spring Boot and MongoDB, this system is designed to be scalable, efficient, and easy to maintain.
+With the power of Spring Boot, MongoDB, and JWT, this system is designed to be scalable, secure, and easy to maintain.

 Features:

     Product Management: Add, update, and delete products from the inventory.
     Stock Tracking: Keep track of stock levels and monitor when products are running low.
-    Order Management: Create, view, and manage orders.
+    Secure Login: User authentication and authorization are managed with JWT for secure login and session management.
     MongoDB Integration: Persistent data storage using MongoDB for fast and scalable performance.
     RESTful API: A fully functional REST API to manage inventory data, easily integrable with other systems.